BlogInsightsWhy you should adopt Extreme Programming practices?

 These 12 extreme programming practices rely on and support each other.
 The list is robust and might seem overwhelming, especially since XP advocates for adopting all of the practices.
 Should you adopt all of them or just give up on XP as it requires too much time and discipline to implement?
 There is no binary answer.
 As the practice shows, you can still see great benefits with only a few practices in place.
 After all, Agile is about being agile and finding what works best for you and your teams.

 Hi!
-I'm Kateryna Novozhylova, co-founder & CPO at Fractional Teams.
-I write about product management and agile development practices.
+I'm Kateryna Novozhylova, co-founder at Fractional Teams.
+I write about product, marketing and tech.